-It is very painful getting screened out from stage-I testing of SSB interview.
-Screening test is a crucial process and one must be fully prepared for it, clearing screening test put you in 5 days stage-II testing.
-Most of the candidates are not at all aware of what is to be done in screening test, but now lets talk about what is not to be done during screening test [PPDT].
+It is very painful getting screened out from stage-I testing of the SSB interview.
+The screening test is a crucial process and one must be fully prepared for it, clearing screening test puts you in 5 days of stage-II testing.
+Most of the candidates are not at all aware of what is to be done in the screening tests, but now let’s talk about what is not to be done during the screening tests [PPDT].

-Screening test is a day one testing conducted by board to filter the candidates, assessors are interested in selecting those candidates who show some qualities during screening test but one who can be a waste for next five days testing.
+The screening test is a day one testing conducted by the board to filter the candidates, assessors are interested in selecting those candidates who show some qualities during the screening test but one who can be a waste for the next five days of testing.

 Day-I Screening Tests:

 Now, the question is which test matters the most?
 Is it your performance in the verbal and non-verbal tests, your written story, your narration, or the group discussion?

 - Verbal and Non-Verbal: This must be considered at least priority, these tests are very easy and mostly you may find the same set of questions in different boards, however, if you do not perform well in these tests, do not feel nervous because you still have 100% chances of getting screened in.
 How?

 - Your Story: Your story matters a lot during screening, because it can also make your narration powerful.
 If you are a not a good writer but you still have a good theme, you can put that while narrating your story.

 - Story Narration: This is the starting point of your real screening test, this is where you start creating the first impression.
 You need to be full of confidence to narrate your story with correct expressions.
 You also need to show your communication skills here and believe me it always adds you more points.
 While narrating story, you are the king because no one disturbs you ( except assessors ) so you need to take the full advantage of this part, but here first impression is the last impression policy might not work.